 Her source for this Greek Pasta Salad was My Baking Addiction.
 Both blogs are excellent and worthy of checking out sometime.
 I am truly grateful for each of them sharing this awesome recipe.

 I used gluten free pasta noodles in this recipe so for those of you with gluten intolerance here’s a recipe you can enjoy without repercussions from eating a wheat-based pasta.
-I would recommend, however, that you stay away from corn-based pastas and instead look for pastas made from brown rice or potato starch.
-They seem to hold up better and have a better taste and consistency over corn pastas.
+I would recommend, however, that you stay away from corn-based pastas and instead look for pastas made with a blend of different grains.
+Ronzoni has a fabulous GF pasta these days.

 If you’re looking for a deliciously tasty way to get your kids to eat their vegetables or you’re trying to use up some of your garden produce, consider trying this amazing Greek Pasta Salad recipe.
 This spectacular salad is great for your company menu, too.
 Take this along to holiday potlucks and you will be lucky if you escape with any leftovers.

 The flavors in this salad permeate and infuse the veggies if you allow it to refrigerate for a few hours before serving it.
 But even if you serve it right away it still tastes amazing!

 I originally published this post in March of 2013.
 I’ve made this recipe several times since then.
 This is one I make frequently for people who are moving.
 Everybody just seems to enjoy it so much.
 I’ve used both gluten free noodles and regular wheat pasta.